apache/openwhisk/docs/reference.md

 OpenWhisk JavaScript actions run in a Node.js runtime, currently version 0.12.9.

 Actions written in JavaScript must be confined to a single file.
-The file may contain multiple functions but by convention a function called `main` must exist and is the one called when the action is invoked.
-For example, this is an example of an action with multiple functions.
+The file can contain multiple functions but by convention a function called `main` must exist and is the one called when the action is invoked.
+For example, the following is an example of an action with multiple functions.

 ```
 function main() {